 iPhone Text Effects: Tips and Tricks

-That’s pretty much where the similarities end.
-Cox Mobile is only available to Cox Internet (a.k.a.
-Cox Communications) customers, while Verizon is open to anyone; Verizon has numerous unlimited plans, while Cox Mobile has one; Verizon allows its unlimited plan subscribers to select from a number of perks for an extra $10/month, while Cox doesn’t offer any add-ons.
+That's pretty much where the similarities end.
+Cox Mobile is only available to Cox Internet customers, while Verizon is open to anyone; Verizon now offers four unlimited plans, while Cox Mobile has just one; and Verizon gives customers the option to customize their service with optional add-ons, while Cox doesn't offer comparable flexibility.

-In this article, we’ll break down Cox and Verizon’s respective offerings, to help you decide which to go with for your next cell phone plan.
+In this article, we'll break down Cox and Verizon's respective offerings to help you decide which to choose for your next cell phone plan.

 Before you sign up for a cell phone plan, it’s important to get a sense of the level of coverage you’re likely to receive aboard the particular network.
 In the case of both Cox Mobile and Verizon, you can rest assured that you’ll be able to tap into fast, widespread coverage.